MarkEWaite/jenkins-bugs/README.md

-This repository includes many branches with a Jenkinsfile pipeline definition for branches where the pipeline definition can encapsulate at least a portion of the bug verification.
+This repository includes many branches with a Jenkinsfile pipeline definition for branches where the pipeline definition can encapsulate a portion of the bug verification.